aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

 ```

 ???+ required "Progressive Deployment"
+    Deployments should be made progressively in waves to limit the impact of failures.
+A common approach is to deploy changes to a subset of AWS regions and allow sufficient bake time to monitor performance and behavior before proceeding with additional waves of AWS regions.

-    Deploy software into production environment using one of several progressive deployment models: Blue/Green, Canary, Rolling Changes, or All At Once.
+    Software should be deployed using one of several progressive deployment models: Blue/Green, Canary, Rolling Changes, or All At Once.
 Software deployments should be performed through *Infrastructure Source Code*.
 Access to the production environment should be handled via [cross-account IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) rather than long lived credentials from IAM users.
 Examples of tools to deploy software include but are not limited to [AWS CodeDeploy](https://aws.amazon.com/codedeploy/).
 Ideally, deployments should be automatically failed and rolled back when error thresholds are breached.
 Examples of automated rollback include [AWS CloudFormation monitor & rollback](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-rollback-triggers.html), [AWS CodeDeploy rollback](https://docs.aws.amazon.com/codedeploy/latest/userguide/deployments-rollback-and-redeploy.html) and [Flagger](https://flagger.app/).
     ```graphviz dot progdep.png
 digraph G {
     compound=true